Kous92/MVVM-UIKit-iOS-Combine-test/README.md

 ## <a name="mvvm"></a>MVVM architecture

-MVVM architecture (Model View ViewModel) is a design pattern which allows to seperate business logic and UI interactions.
+MVVM architecture (Model View ViewModel) is a design pattern which allows to separate business logic and UI interactions.
 Starting from MVC, the view and the controller are now one in **MVVM**.
 In iOS with UIKit, the `ViewController` belongs to the view part.
 Furthermore, the `ViewController` no longer have to manage business logic and no longer have references to data models.

 The novelty being the View Model is that it has the responsibility to manage the business logic and update the view by disposing of properties that the view will display through data binding.